monsoonmaelstrom/book2/book2.md

 ### 20 - Ride ^^2200 words^^

-“What are you going doing?”
+“Where are you going?”
 Liam asks as he walks alongside me matching me step for step as I climb the stairs.

 “Going to the roof.
 Do you have the key for the door?”

-“Yes, but what are you going to *do*?
+“Yes, but what are you going to do?
 You need to keep a low profile, remember?”

 “There’s not a whole lot of reason to keep a low profile, now that Iverson is *here*, and has seen me,” I tell him.
 “Right now, I need to do exactly the opposite of that.
 Don’t worry.
 Only Iverson will know it was me, and he’s not going to say anything,” I tell Liam with more confidence than I feel.